trias-project/occ-cube-alien/README.md

     ├── europe
-        ├── 1_download.Rmd    : Script to trigger a download of occurrences in Belgium ├── 2_assign_grid.Rmd : Script to perform basic filtering and assign cell code to occurrences ├── 3_aggregate.Rmd   : Script to aggregate data and make the Belgian data cube
+        ├── 1_download.Rmd    : Script to trigger a download of occurrences in Belgium ├── 2_assign_grid.Rmd : Script to perform basic filtering and assign cell code to occurrences ├── 3_aggregate.Rmd   : Script to aggregate data and make the modelling data cube at European level
 ```

 ## Installation